 As a social media manager your job depends on making your clients happy.
 Whether you’re self-employed and have a few businesses you work with, or you’re part of a bigger marketing agency, your job is the same: you need to deliver results that matter.

-Here’s a quick list of common reasons why your client might decide to end your working relationship and what you can do to prevent that from happening.
+Here’s a quick list of common reasons why social media agencies lose clients, why your client might decide to end your working relationship, and what you can do to prevent that from happening.

 Lack of Communication

 You need to see yourself as a part of their business.
 Make regular visits a priority and keep your client up to date with what’s going on in a short and simple way.
 There are plenty of tools to help communicate better with clients.
 Find the one that works for you.
-Pair this with a fifteen minute phone call every week and it will make a huge difference.
-Be committed to their success and they’ll be committed to you.
+Pair this with a fifteen-minute phone call every week and it will make a huge difference.
+Effective communication is key to building trust in client relationships.

 Putting in place a centralization of assets, a simple taxonomy and a clean stage planning process are great initial steps towards becoming more efficient in any aspect of life.
-Success is equal parts mindset and technology.
-Make this a priority and find a tools to help you support a system that works for you, but don’t let it become any more complex than it needs to be.
+Success is equal parts mindset and technology – and finding the right tool to stay organized is a key to a successful agency-client relationship.
+Make this a priority and find tools to help you support a system that works for you, but don’t let it become any more complex than it needs to be.

 Whenever a client tells you they’re just too busy, what they are really saying is that you’re not a priority.
 Oftentimes that means that you haven’t done a good job of communicating your value to their business and you’re asking too much of their time.